vuejs/vuepress/packages/docs/docs/guide/deploy.md

 }
 ```
 ## AWS Amplify
-In this guide we'll walk through how to deploy and host your Gatsby site using the [AWS Amplify Console](https://console.amplify.aws).
+In this guide we'll walk through how to deploy and host your VuePress site using the [AWS Amplify Console](https://console.amplify.aws).

 1. Log in to the [AWS Amplify Console](https://console.aws.amazon.com/amplify/home) and choose Get Started under Deploy.